NEW! For Home school Families: Supplemental Learning sessions beginning at Audubon Acres!

 Research strongly supports the idea that young children, particularly ages 2-6, learn best through direct experiences with the world around them.
 Being outdoors provides them with not only fresh air, but it also encourages imaginative play, creativity, hand-eye coordination and balance, physical strength and mental clarity.
 By tapping into their innate sense of wonder about nature, we can help children learn basic environmental and natural science principles, as well as respect for all living beings.
 Lessons flow organically from the natural rhythms of the seasons and from the children’s daily discoveries.
 There are no set lesson plans: each day is shaped by the animals, insects, birds, amphibians, weather and foraging that is encountered, providing spontaneous teachable moments.

-Want to see more photos of our forest preschoolers in action?
+Want to see more photos of our forest schoolers in action?
 Follow along on Instagram with the hashtag #WauhatchieWednesday!
-Each week, we share a photo of what our forest preschoolers are up to, along with some information about what the program is all about.
+Each week, we share a photo of what our forest schoolers are up to, along with some information about what the program is all about.